How Do You Know If You’re Ready to Buy Instead of Rent? A Practical Guide

 • You want to build long-term wealth in a location where you are genuinely putting down roots

-The difference between these two sets of motivations is meaningful.
-One group is responding to external pressure.
-The other is making a deliberate choice aligned with real-life goals.
+The difference between these two sets of motivations is clear.
+One is responding to external pressure.
+The other is a deliberate choice aligned with real-life goals.

 Before you speak to a real estate agent or apply for pre-approval, run through a quick self-assessment.
-These two checklists are designed to give you a clear picture of where you actually stand.
+These two checklists give you a clear picture of where you actually stand.

 The Core Financial Checklist